4d/docs/docs/WebStudio/web-studio.md

 > **Preview**: The web studio is provided as a preview feature.
 Using this feature in production is not recommended.
 The final implementation could be slightly different.

-WebStudio is a powerful integrated development environment (IDE) that lets you tap into various data sources, such as a 4D project's databases and methods, and link them to highly customizable interface elements in order to build complete applications.
+WebStudio is a powerful integrated development environment (IDE) that lets you tap into various data sources, such as a 4D project's database and methods, and link them to highly customizable interface elements in order to build complete applications.

 ![alt-text](assets/en/web-studio/web-studio-intro.png)